top of page

 • Reference: "Basic Fundamentals of Modern Tattoo" by C.R.
 Jordan

-For the tattoo beginner, just starting out in the tattoo industry, learning the technique of shading is essential.
+For the tattoo beginner just starting out tattooing, learning tattoo shading technique is essential and is the other tattoo skills cornerstone along with lining.
 Shading elevates tattoo designs from simple outlines to elaborate works of art by giving them depth, dimension, and realism.
 Before starting this trip, novices should commit to consistently getting tattoos of shaded spheres or simple shaded things.
-Practice for ten to fifteen minutes each time, two or three times a week.
+Practice for ten to fifteen minutes each time as a minimum, two or three times a week.
 You can expect significant gains in your shading techniques within two to three months of constant practice, however individual progress rates may differ.

 Shading in tattooing is about knowing how light and shadow interact to create a three-dimensional impression, much like an artist learning to combine colors on a canvas.
 If you would like to improve your shading even more, you might want to look at books like "Basic Fundamentals of Modern Tattoo" by C.R.
 Jordan.
 This is a great resource that will help you succeed in this important area of tattooing.

-Tattoo basics for beginners is best approached step-by-step, with learning how to tattoo basic forms being a crucial part of the process.
+Building Tattoo skills when a tattoo beginner is best approached step-by-step, with learning how to tattoo basic forms being a crucial part of the process.
 Through practice, tattoo beginners can learn how to precisely manage their machines and produce crisp, well-defined lines.
 Beginners can gradually improve their skills by practicing three to four times a week for five to seven minutes per geometric shape.

 • Example: Tattoo a gradient from light to dark.